olliegardner/seminar-roulette/timelog.md

 - _2.5 hour_ Added time frame dropdown filter which allows a user to find seminars within a specific time frame.
 - _0.5 hour_ Added some text which shows how many seminars are returned from the user's specified filters.

+## Week 14

+### 18 Jan 2021

+- _1.5 hour_ Changed the styling of the search bar so that it stands out more.
+Also added a search button to the search bar so that the user can either click the button or press the enter key to search.